 You can learn more about Black Hawk's legacy through the link below.

-November is Native American Heritage Month and over the coming weeks Native American community members will share their rich and diverse stories and lived experiences with the Blackhawks community.
+Learn more Native American community members through their rich and diverse stories and lived experiences with the Blackhawks community.

-JR, a member of the Arapaho, proudly served in the United States Marine Corps. and comes from a family of U.S. Marines.
-His late Grandfather, Clarence "Pete" Bailey who served in the Korean War, was a great influence on his life at a young age and was the center piece to his decision to take up the challenge.
-JR felt his presence the day he earned his Eagle, Globe and Anchor and from there went on to serve with the Fox Battery Battalion, 14th Marines.
+JR Lonelodge a member of the Arapaho, proudly served in the United States Marine Corps. and comes from a family of U.S. Marines.
 JR has also danced as a Southern War Dancer since the age of two, earning multiple top accolades in his travels across the U.S. and Canada.
-He has now started to pass along those teachings to his two daughters.

 Jacenia Desmoulin, a young Anishnaabe artist from Biigtigong Nishnaabeg, is the talented graphic artist who designed the Native-inspired art for this webpage.
 She was born in Providence, Rhode Island and brought back to her First Nation community as a young girl where she began her journey discovering her First Nation's culture.
 Her passion has always been to create art, whether it's drawing, painting, using mixed media arts, or performing, and is now a graphic designer, self- taught tattoo artist, and jingle dress dancer who carries the teachings of the sacred medicine dress.